KarolynW/QTodo-GPTChain/README.md

   like an embarrassing tweet.
 - **Self-destruct mode** – press the big red button and the entire list immolates itself, perfect for those moments when your best plan is scorched earth productivity.
+- **Failure stats and shame points** – track expired and deleted tasks, watch your procrastination streak grow, and climb from "Mildly Guilty" all the way to "Overlord of Sloth".
 - **OpenTimestamps proofs** – expired tasks can be hashed in-browser and timestamped without ever leaking their contents.
 Proofs are created, verified and upgraded via a tiny FastAPI server that exists solely to confuse future archaeologists.